Nick Leslau

 Nick Leslau (born 18 August 1959) is an English commercial property investor and the chairman and chief executive of Prestbury Investment Holdings Limited, and chairman of Prestbury Investments LLP.
 He is a 30 percent shareholder in Prestbury's AIM listed Secure Income REIT.
-He has an estimated net wealth of £800million.
+He has an estimated net worth of £400 million.
 Secure Income REIT owns 20 private hospitals and 55 Travelodge hotels in the UK.

 Early life

 The son of a jeweller and part-time art historian, his parents divorced when he was nine.
 His mother subsequently worked full-time so that Leslau could be educated at a preparatory school in Hampstead, and at Mill Hill School.
 Leslau left the University of Warwick where he was studying German, to study quantity surveying.

 Career

 After meeting Sam Rosen, Leslau joined the ground rent company of commodities traders Burford Group.
 He had completed a degree in estate management at South Bank University, and became a Royal Institution of Chartered Surveyors (RICS) qualified and registered chartered surveyor with Burford.
 At age 23, he became CEO of Burford Estate & Property.

 Wanting to move further into property, Leslau contacted Nigel Wray to engineer a reverse takeover of Wray's listed company Chartsearch in 1986 for £8 million.
 They expanded the company into a £1 billion enterprise, buying large parts of Oxford Street and the London Trocadero.
 However, a poor deal with Sega in the creation of SegaWorld as an anchor tenant meant the company went through some difficult times.